fabrice55/ToDoApp-JavaScript/README.md

 # ToDo-App

-This a fullstack javaScript todo app with mongoDB database.
+This is a fullstack javaScript todo app with a mongoDB database.

 ## Run App Locally